braverock/quantstrat/README.md

 install_github("braverock/quantstrat")
 ```

-If you can run one of the demo files, you would have successfully installed blotter.
+If you can run one of the demo files, you would have successfully installed quantstrat.

 ```
 demo('bbands', ask=FALSE)